ChrstphrHll/npc_gen/students/Hazel Winters.md

 # Hazel Winters
 ---
 ### Description
-- Firbolg Monk from Aldercrown Empire
+- Firbolg Monk from Verdain
 - 4th year Protection student in Burk
-- shoulder length wavy red hair that's plain, Hazel eyes, and Pale Green skin
+- short frizzy white hair that's messy, Hazel eyes, and Pale Green skin
 - Is Political and Stupid, and has Entrepreneurial as their ideal

 ### Organizations